Corey-Solomon/Azure-Terraform-Infrastructure-Provision/README.md

 <h2>Program walk-through:</h2>

-** (This Walk through I created starts at the point where VScode and the Terraform extensions have already been installed)
+** (This walk-through I created starts at the point where VScode and the Terraform extensions have already been installed)

  1. Open the Terminal in VScode.
-Run "az login" follow prompts to get signed in.
-You can evalute you successfully logged in by running "az account show"
+Run "az login" and follow prompts to get signed in.
+You can validate you successfully logged in by running "az account show"
  2. Create a new folder where you will begin to work from in this project.
 Ex.
 "Terraform-Azure"

  3. Create a "main.tf" file